 Bark was harvested and used to weave baskets and fabrics.
 Mesquite flowers can be collected and made into tea or roasted and formed into balls and stored for a later food supply.

-Probably the most important uses for mesquite trees was from its pods.
+Probably the most important uses for mesquite trees were from its pods.
 The pods and seeds were ground into a meal that the native people used to make small, round cakes that were then dried.
-The dried cakes were then sliced and fried, eaten raw or used to thicken stews.
+The dried cakes were then sliced and fried, eaten raw, or used to thicken stews.
 Mesquite meal is also used to make flat bread or fermented with a mix of water to produce a fizzy alcoholic beverage.

 Beans from the mesquite tree have some very real benefits in terms of nutrition.
 They are very sweet due to their high fructose level and thus don’t require insulin to metabolize.
 They contain around 35% protein, more than soybeans and 25% fiber.
 With a low glycemic index of 25, some scientists are looking to mesquite to regulate blood sugar and combat diabetes.